 Foundation Course Work.
 Complete the three requirements:

-- Curric 240 Critical Aspects of Teaching and Learning (offered as Curric 375 Proseminar: Introduction to Education, seminar 002), 3
+- Curric 240 Critical Aspects of Teaching, Schooling, and Education, 3

 - One course from the Social Context of Education Strand(minimum 3 credits)

 - ELPA 502 Workshop in Educational Leadership and Policy Analysis (Topic: Legal Rights and Responsibilities for Teachers), 3.
 Soon to be a separate course, ELPA 540.

 - Ed Pol 300 School and Society, 3

 - Ed Pol 335 Globalization and Education, 3

 - Ed Pol 412 History of American Education, 3